 Who can currently take the courses?

-We are currently only offering the courses to Vanderbilt University students, but plan to open enrollment to non-VU students in Fall 2019.
-If you are interested in recieving the most up-to-date information about the DDx courses, please sign-up for our email list.
+We are currently only offering the courses to Vanderbilt University students, but plan to open enrollment to non-VU students in Fall 2020.
+If you are interested in receiving the most up-to-date information about the DDx courses, please sign-up for our email list.

 How do you sign up?

 To register for a course, please complete the interest survey.
-At this time, we are only registering VU students but will open the program to non-VU students Fall 2019.
+At this time, we are only registering VU students but will open the program to non-VU students in Fall 2020.
 Any non-VU student who enrolls in a course will be removed.

 What are the prerequisites?